“

 Research on cross-cultural communication through eating experience design

-A Food Journey from Taiwan to Germany is an eating design project elaborated from Yen’s master thesis Cross-Cultural Communication through Eating Experience Design.
+A Food Journey from Taiwan to Germany is an eating design project developed from Yen’s master’s thesis, Cross-Cultural Communication through Eating Experience Design.

-This research sought to learn how food transmitted cultural messages through eating experience between the Taiwanese and the German groups.
-The result provides a design solution for effective cross-cultural communication which catalyses empathy and understanding between 2 ethnicities.
+This research explores how food conveys cultural messages through eating experiences between Taiwanese and German groups.
+The findings offer a design solution for effective cross-cultural communication, fostering empathy and understanding between the two cultural groups.

 Eating Settings

-Both ethnic groups joined the conversation on the dining table.
-The banquet layout the journey of Taiwanese to Germany through 3 courses: Initial Encounter, from Unfamiliar to Familiar, and Feeling at Home, which told the stories of their arrival, the primary contact in a new cultural context, the measuring of differences and commonness, the adaptation, and the retrieve of home feel in an alien environment.
+Both ethnic groups engaged in conversation around the dining table.
+The banquet was structured as a journey of Taiwanese adaptation in Germany, presented through three courses: Initial Encounter, From Unfamiliar to Familiar, and Feeling at Home.
+These courses narrated the experience of arrival, first contact with a new cultural context, the process of identifying differences and commonalities, adaptation, and ultimately, rediscovering a sense of home in an unfamiliar environment.

 Starter: Initial Encounter